-Energy revenues from members decreased for the three-month period ended March 31, 2020 compared to the same period in 2019 primarily due to the recovery of fuel costs.
+Energy revenues from members decreased for the three-month and six-month periods ended June 30, 2020 compared to the same periods in 2019 primarily due to the recovery of fuel costs.
 For a discussion of fuel costs, which are the primary costs recovered by energy revenues, see "-Operating Expenses."